osman-developer/movie-app/README.md

 ## FEATURES:

 - Periodic synchronization (Scheduler/Cron job) with TMDB API (default every 12 hours, configurable)
 - Movie listing with average rating calculation and support for pagination, searching, and filtering by genre
+- On first run, the application calls the external API, and fills the tables with the retrieved data.
 - Movie rating
 - User watchlist functionality
 - API documentation via Swagger